deramos/smartwatch-activity-classifier/README.md

 ## Model Training
-The cleaned up data is used to train a Classifier to predict the recorded activity.
-The spark script to perform this can be found here [Activity Classifier](activitymodule/spark/scripts/train-activity-classifier.py) The trained model will be used to predict the activity of new samples streamed from a kafka topic using spark streaming later in the application.
+The cleaned up data is used to train a machine learning classifier that predicts the recorded activity.
+The spark script that performs this can be found here [Activity Classifier](activitymodule/spark/scripts/train-activity-classifier.py) The trained model will be used to predict the activity of new generated samples streamed from a kafka topic using spark streaming later in the application.

 ### Active Learning
 To retrain the model with new samples, active learning technique is used.
 When new data samples are streamed from kafka